legendcodermartino1245/ldac-optimization-guide/README.md

 Lets breakdown what you need in order to succeed
 AVCRP 1.6 on both devices.
 It can be enabled in dev options once and isnt affected by disabling dev options and is always set unnless you change it again
-AVCRP 1.6 on windows can be activated by using reg edits. for controlling Absolute volume on windows I recommend Bluetooth Tweaker
+AVCRP 1.6 on windows can be activated by using reg edits.
+Absolute Volume on Windows can be adjusted via registry settings or external tools like Bluetooth Tweaker.
 ## 🔄 LDAC Multipoint Stability Factors

 | Factor                       | Configuration Options                                           | Related Notes or Interactions                                     |